-Measurement uncertainty exists in determining certain amounts at which items are recorded in these financial statements.
-Many items are measured using management's best estimates of courses of action.
+Measurement uncertainty exists in determining certain amounts at which items are recorded or disclosed in these financial statements.
+Many items are measured using management's best estimates.
 Uncertainty exists whenever estimates are used because it is reasonably possible that there could be a material difference between the recognized amount and another reasonably possible amount.